Paul Waner: Early life

 Waner was born in Harrah in the Oklahoma Territory, four years before the region became a state.
 He was the third child of five of Ora and Etta Waner.
-His younger brother Lloyd Waner is also a member of the National Baseball Hall of Fame; Ora had once been offered a contract by the Chicago White Stockings but declined it, instead settling a 400-acre farm.
+His younger brother Lloyd Waner is also a member of the National Baseball Hall of Fame; Ora had once been offered a contract by the Chicago White Stockings but declined it, instead settling on a 400-acre farm.
 Waner was born with the middle name of John but his middle name was changed from John to Glee after an uncle named Glee gave him a shotgun at the age of 6.
 He stated that he learned batting from hitting corncobs on his father's farm, learning the way to follow the ball by seeing the movement of the cobs.
-Waner had an astigmatism; he did not like wearing glasses on the field as it made the ball appear smaller and in focus, but without glasses the ball looked grapefruit sized.
-With the larger apparent size of the baseball he was able to hit the center more often.
+Waner had astigmatism; he did not like wearing glasses on the field as it made the ball appear smaller and in focus, but without glasses, the ball looked grapefruit-sized.
+With the larger apparent size of the baseball, he was able to hit the center more often.

 Waner played baseball at East Central State Teachers College (now known as East Central University) in Ada, Oklahoma; he pitched to a 23–4 record with a 1.70 earned run average in 1922.
 Waner's father had wanted him to be a teacher, but Waner wanted to play pro baseball and dropped out of college as a result.
 He signed with the team in Joplin, Missouri in the Class A Western League.
 Then, Waner was sent to the Southwestern League (equivalent to Rookie League) in Muskogee before being sold again to the Class AA San Francisco Seals of the Pacific Coast League in 1923, the manager of which was former Pirate, John "Dots" Miller.
 He only pitched one game for the Seals, in 1924 before he was moved to the outfield.
 With the Seals, Waner hit .378 over his three seasons, including .401 in their 1925 championship season.